casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 **Example - Session code acting on a contract:**

-The [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md) shows you how to change the state of a contract (counter-define.wasm) using session code (counter-call.wasm).
+The [Counter Contract Tutorial](/dapp-dev-guide/tutorials/counter/index.md) shows how to change the state of a contract (counter-define.wasm) using session code (counter-call.wasm).

 ```rust